 Defending against an OWI charge require a review of the tests used to determine your intoxication.
 If you feel you were improperly stopped by police, you may be able to argue that the entire stop was a violation of your constitutional rights.
 If you take a chemical or blood test, and your breath alcohol or blood alcohol is over the legal limit, it may also be possible to argue that the test was contaminated.
 If your intoxication charge is based on a performance in field sobriety tests that you feel did not accurately represent your abilities at the time and incorrectly characterized you as intoxicated, you may be able to file motions to challenge these tests in court.
 Your attorney could help you try to show that they were improperly performed or that you have physical challenges that impeded your ability to perform them.Seek Guidance from a DUI Attorney in Milwaukee

 The penalties for a fourth, fifth, or subsequent OWI are severe and warrant consulting a diligent and aggressive attorney.
-Milwaukee DUI lawyer William J. Reddin can thoroughly research the details of your situation and advocate to drop or reduce the charges against you.
-He can assist defendants in Mequon, Racine, West Bend, Port Washington, Waukesha, and other communities throughout Milwaukee, Ozaukee, Racine, Washington, and Waukesha Counties.
-Call criminal defense lawyer William J. Reddin at (414) 271-6400 or contact us online to set up a free appointment.
+A Milwaukee DUI lawyer at our firm can thoroughly research the details of your situation and advocate to drop or reduce the charges against you.
+We can assist defendants in Mequon, Racine, West Bend, Port Washington, Waukesha, and other communities throughout Milwaukee, Ozaukee, Racine, Washington, and Waukesha Counties.
+Call our criminal defense lawyer at (414) 271-6400 or contact us online to set up a free appointment.